 #2 Evolving Technology Landscape

 The field of technology is constantly evolving, with new frameworks, programming languages, and tools emerging regularly.
 EdTech companies need to stay up-to-date with the latest trends and technologies to remain competitive.
 However, this fast-paced nature of the tech industry can pose a challenge when hiring software team members.
 Ensuring that candidates have the necessary skills, knowledge, and adaptability to work with evolving technologies can be a significant hurdle.

 #3 Domain Expertise in Education

 EdTech companies require software professionals who possess both technical skills and a truly solid understanding of the education domain.
 Building effective educational software products and platforms requires knowledge of pedagogy, learning theories, and the specific challenges faced by educators and learners.
-Finding candidates who have both the technical expertise and a deep understanding of education can be a challenge, as it requires a combination of skills and experience that may be relatively rare in the talent pool.
+Finding candidates with technical expertise and a profound understanding of education poses a challenge, as it requires a combination of skills and experience that may be relatively rare in the talent pool.

 5 Ways to Circumvent Skill Shortages in EdTechs

 Although not all of these core challenges aren’t necessarily innate to the EdTech industry, they still have to be faced with effective strategies.
 To overcome these, PeopleOps, Product, and Engineering leadership can employ various strategies.
 To name a few: